A neck sprain happens when a force makes a muscle or ligament stretch more than it should.

 |Cervical Spine (Neck)

 |Copyright © Nucleus Medical Media, Inc.

-- Shoulder pain and muscle spasms
+- Shoulder and upper back pain and muscle spasms

 - Headache, especially in the back of the head

-- Difficulty sleeping
+- Problems sleeping

-- Topical pain medication—creams or patches that are applied to the skin
+- Topical pain medicine, such as creams, gels, or patches that are put on the skin

 - Muscle relaxants